Jethro-Bodeen/Grok-format/README.md

 # How to Save and Restore Grok sessions
 Version 1.0, 4 April 2025, or as of the latest commit timestamp.
-@author Jethro-Bodeen
-*Note:  No warranties.
-Use at your own risk.  github.com/Jethro-Bodeen ( also x.com/JethBodeen ) retains ownship of all posts on this account.
-Open license is granted for individual and academic use.
-Any commercial use is prohibited without separate agreement.*
+@author Jethro-Bodeen *(aka x.com/JethBodeen ).
+Open license for individual and academic use.
+Commercial use prohibited.*

 ## Step 1: INSTALL instruction set
 - Go to the file profiles/Save-Restore.